10 Book marketing tips to help your book sales

 Self published authors have no choice but to face up to the onerous task of promoting themselves.
 However, traditional publishers are now cutting back on their book marketing budgets, so more and more of their authors are having to use social media to ‘flog’ their wares as well.
 It’s becoming a level playing field.

 So what can you do to give your book a chance?
-Here are a few ideas that might help.
+Here are a few book marketing tips that might help.